DorAvissar/Resume_Challenge_AWS/README.md

 Over the course of two intensive weekends, I devoted significant effort to this project.
 Whether you're an experienced professional or new to AWS, I hope my project inspires and assists you on your own cloud computing journey.
 Let's dive in together!

-# This challenge is composed of 8 main parts:
+# This challenge is composed of 7 main parts:

 1. Write your resume in HTML and formatting it with CSS
-2. Setup CloudFront distribution and S3 Bucket
+2. Setup cloudfront distribution and S3 Bucket
+3. Connect the cloudfront to the external domain
-4. Setting up DynamoDB and AWS Lambda for API
+4. Setting up DynamoDB and AWS Lambda
 5. Setting up the Lambda and JavaScript to get viewer counter
 6. setting up CI/CD for the frontend website and to run lambda Pytest
 7. Implementing infrastructure as code with Terraform
-8. Configure GitHub Actions for CI/CD with Azure Storage

 ## Prerequisites
 - aws account